-The Department of Geography welcomes collaboration with industry, government and civil society – internationally, from within the UK and London.
-For information on how to build linkages with the Department’s research strengths please contact Professor Mark Pelling.
+The Department of Geography welcomes collaboration with industry, government and civil society – both internationally and within the UK (particularly London).

 The range and scale of impact delivered through the Department of Geography matches our recognised research excellence, touching the intimate and everyday, alongside the strategic and global.
 Impact on non-academic communities is built into the design of individual research projects.